Congruency-Constrained TU Problems Beyond the Bimodular Case: Solving base block problems

 An equivalent \CCTU{} problem where the origin is an optimal solution to its relaxation can simply be obtained by a standard shifting argument.
-More precisely, we solve the relaxation of the problem to find an optimal solution $x_0$, and then substitute $x$ by $x'+x_0$ to obtain the following equivalent \CCTU{} problem:
+To this end, assume first that the relaxation has a finite optimal solution.
+In this case we compute such a finite optimal solution $x_0$, and then substitute $x$ by $x'+x_0$ to obtain the equivalent \CCTU{} problem